scparedes/SPYQL/README.md

 ## Why SPYQL?
 I made SPYQL to pull myself out of the mire of low-level string manipulation for building SQL-like queries.
 Instead I wanted to deal with a more robust OOP-inspired interface.
 I'll be updating SPYQL as needs demand and time allows.

+Oh, and the name?
+SP for my initials, PY for python, QL for paying respects to SQL, i.e. pronounced spy-quill or spy-queue-ell.

 ## The Gritty Details
 For fuller understanding of current capabilities/limitations, I recommend referring to the unit tests in `test_spyql.py` and `spyql.py` itself.